And Just Like That: 5 things we spotted in the Sex and the City trailer

 On first impression, the teaser for the new 10-part series looks promising - and TV network HBO Max have already delivered a successful one-off Friends reunion this year, so we're cautiously optimistic.

-Every New Yorker and their dog has spent the last year taking photos of the series being filmed on the city's streets and sending them into DeuxMoi (it's a celebrity sightings Instagram account, Dad), adding to the anticipation for the new series.
+Every New Yorker and their dog has spent the last year taking photos of the series being filmed on the city's streets and sending them in to DeuxMoi (it's a celebrity sightings Instagram account, Dad), adding to the anticipation for the new series.

 Cynthia Nixon is set to return as Miranda Hobbes, Kristin Davis as Charlotte York, and Sarah Jessica Parker as Carrie Bradshaw, the journalist who can afford a luxurious New York lifestyle writing one column a week.
 Career goals.